santinopnp/PNPTelevisionTemplate1/README.md

 3. The project will build using Python 3.11 and run `python run_bot.py` as specified in `railway.json`.
 4. Deploy the service.
 Railway will restart the bot on failure as configured.

+Railway automatically installs the dependencies listed in [`requirements.txt`](requirements.txt) when building the project.
+If the bot fails with `No module named 'asyncpg'` it usually means the dependencies were not installed.
+Re‑deploy or run `pip install -r requirements.txt` locally to verify the environment.